US sues Oracle, says it pays white men more than others

-NEW YORK (AP) — The Labor Department is suing Oracle, claiming that the technology giant pays white male workers more than their non-white and female counterparts with the same job titles.
+NEW YORK (AP) — The U.S. Department of Labor has filed a lawsuit against Oracle, claiming that the technology giant has a “systemic practice” of paying white male workers more than their non-white and female counterparts with the same job titles.

-The lawsuit also says that the company has a systemic practice of favoring Asian workers in its recruiting and hiring practices for product development and other technical roles, which results in hiring discrimination against non-Asian applicants.
+The suit also says that the company favors Asian workers in its recruiting and hiring practices for product development and other technical roles, which resulted in hiring discrimination against non-Asian applicants.

-In a statement, Oracle on Wednesday called the lawsuit “politically motivated, based on false allegations and wholly without merit.”
+In a statement, Oracle Corp. on Wednesday called the lawsuit “politically motivated, based on false allegations and wholly without merit.”

-Earlier this month, the Labor Department sued Google, saying the company has refused to provide the department with employee compensation records and other information as part of an audit designed to ensure it isn’t discriminating against workers.
+The Labor Department said the lawsuit is the result of a review of Oracle’s equal employment opportunity practices at its headquarters in Redwood Shores, California.
+According the suit, Oracle has refused to comply with the agency’s “routine requests” for employment data and records.

 Most Read Stories